 “While we focus on and praise the research and therapies, we also have to credit those millions of selfless patients who have made this progress possible through participation in studies across the U.S.,” Chen said.

 Through clinical trials, doctors determine whether new treatments are safe and effective, and if they work better than current treatments.
 Clinical trials also help find new ways to prevent and detect cancer.

 “For years, patients had to travel far from home to seek out the newest treatments and clinical trials,” Chen said.
 “Now our patients have access to these trials close to home.”

 Talk with your doctor to determine if a clinical trial could be right for you.
 Call the Novant Health Oncology Research Institute in Charlotte (704-384-5369) or the Novant Health Clinical Research Institute in Winston-Salem (316-277-0910) to learn more about current trial participation opportunities.

-Novant Health cancer patients and their caregivers will benefit from the new Edward I. and Agnes B. Weisiger Cancer Center, scheduled to open this fall.
+Novant Health cancer patients and their caregivers have also benefitted from the Edward I. and Agnes B. Weisiger Cancer Center in Charlotte, which opened in the fall of 2020.

 “All these new treatments and innovations are only as good as they are accessible,” Chen said.
 “Our focus is to bring the most innovative standard of care to the community locally.
 Charlotte is a robust community, so why not be able to offer the latest, whether it be optimizing the standard of care or a clinical trial or research for the community here?”